 During the Inca civilization, they built the great Inca road system or Qhapaq Ñan (Inca Trail) to facilitate travel within the Inca empire.
 In places where they could not build roadways due to geographical challenges, they built suspension bridges.

 Qeswachaka Inca bridge is suspended above the Apurímac river in the province of Canas in Southern Cusco.
 It is 33 metres long and 1.20 meters wide.
-Every year, in June, people from the four neighbouring communities gather to renew the bridge and connect the two sides of the Apurimac river.
+Every year, in June, people from the four neighboring communities gather to renew the bridge and connect the two sides of the Apurimac River.

 Check out the history of Qeswachaka Bridge.